kanjieater/SubPlz/readme.md

 - The default `--model "tiny"` seems to work well, and is much faster than other models.
 If your transcript is inaccurate, consider using a larger model to compensate

 ### For Realigning Subtitles
-- **Recommended**: `subplz sync --model large-v3 -d "/mnt/v/Videos/J-Anime Shows/Sousou no Frieren"`
+- **Recommended**: `subplz sync --model turbo -d "/mnt/v/Videos/J-Anime Shows/Sousou no Frieren"`
-- Highly recommend running with something like `--model "large-v3"` as subtitles often have sound effects or other things that won't be picked up by transcription models.
+- Highly recommend running with something like `--model "turbo"` as subtitles often have sound effects or other things that won't be picked up by transcription models.
 By using a large model, it will take much longer (a 24 min episode can go from 30 seconds to 4 mins for me), but it will be much more accurate.
 - Subs can be cut off in strange ways if you have an unreliable transcript, so you may want to use `--respect-grouping`.
 If you find your subs frequently have very long subtitle lines, consider using `--no-respect-grouping`